-Millions are going transcript crazy right now and wasting the IRS time that they could be processing our returns.
+Millions of taxpayers are going transcript crazy right now and wasting the IRS time that they could be processing our returns.
 We all need to slow down if you order your transcripts by mail the IRS says to allow them 5-10 days for processing and delivery.
 The IRS also has a restriction on the time period between orders and the number of times in a calendar year you can order your transcripts by mail.
 So in my opinion ordering them to soon could mess you up down the road in that calendar year if you may need them for something important.

 YOU NEVER WANT TO ORDER TRANSCRIPTS BY MAIL WHEN TRYING TO TRACK PROGRESS ON YOUR ACCOUNT

 Mailed transcripts can be helpful for your personal records or to provide information to lending institutions, where you might be applying for a student loan or a mortgage.

 What is the difference between a Tax Return Transcript and a Tax Account Transcript?